 The Panel report was circulated on 5 July 2011.
 The WTO Panel found that China's export restrictions were not justified on environmental grounds and should be removed.
 China informed the WTO Dispute Settlement Body of its intentions to implement the recommendations and rulings within a reasonable period of time.

-PRE unites national associations from 16 European countries and direct members from four multinational companies - Calderys, Magnesita, Refratechnik and Vesuvius.
+PRE unites national associations from 17 European countries and direct members from five multinational companies - Calderys, RHI Magnesita, Magnezit Group, Refratechnik, and Vesuvius.

 FACHVERBAND BERGBAU STAHL